michaelsauter/crane/README.md

   when a container is using a volume which is configured as a mac sync.
 Crane basically calls `crane mac-sync start /path/to/foo:/bar` behind the scenes.

+To debug what is happening when the sync is started, you can use `crane mac-sync start --debug <host-dir>:<container-dir>`.
+This will turn on verbose logging and run the sync in the foreground.

 This feature is experimental, which means it can be changed or even removed in every minor version update.